Hillary Clinton jabs Trump in first major post-election speech

 Clinton has kept a low profile after Trump defeated her for the presidency, except chiefly for sightings while she took walks outdoors with her husband, former President Bill Clinton.
 She said earlier this month that she intended to start speaking out again on public issues.

-On Tuesday, she urged voters to resist Trump policies that she said included suspicion of refugees and suppression of the vote in some areas.
+On Tuesday, she urged voters to resist Trump policies that she said included suspicion of refugees and voter suppression in some areas.

+“These are bad policies that will hurt people and take our country in the wrong direction,” Clinton said, relaying what she had become one of her mantras since the November election.

 “It’s the kinds of things you think about when you take long walks in the woods,” she said.
 “Resist, insist, persist, enlist.”Report Typo/Error